janawold1/2026_S_nereis_Cons_Gen/02_PopGen.md

 ```
 ## Inbreeding Estimates
 ### F statistics
-To estimate relative levels of inbreeding and account for the high liklihood that tara iti do not conform to Hardy-Weinberg Equilibrium (HWE), we first generated population specific genotype likelihoods for input into [ngsF](https://github.com/mfumagalli/ngsTools) v1.2.0-STD.
+To estimate relative levels of inbreeding and account for the high likelihood that tara iti do not conform to Hardy-Weinberg Equilibrium (HWE), we first generated population specific genotype likelihoods for input into [ngsF](https://github.com/mfumagalli/ngsTools) v1.2.0-STD.
 The outputs of these analyses can also be used as a prior for populations that are not in hardy-weinburg equilibrium (HWE).
 ```
 angsd -P 8 -b AU.list -ref $ref -out inbreeding/AU -sites ${region} \
     -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \